RobertTalbert/discretecs/activities/module1/M1A-preclass.md

 Work these exercises out on paper first and keep the work for your notes.
-Youâ€™ll submit your answers using a response form, linked below.
+You'll submit your answers using a response form, linked below.
 There are additional review exercises found only on the response form; also on the form, you'll be asked to explain your reasoning on some of the exercises below.